Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 As mentioned previously, during this lab we'll use Terraform Cloud, an increasingly popular way to use Terraform today.
 Terraform Cloud is an SaaS application that helps teams use Terraform together.
 It manages Terraform runs in a consistent and reliable environment, and includes ways to share state and secret data, access controls for approving changes to infrastructure, a private registry for sharing Terraform modules, detailed policy controls for governing the contents of Terraform configurations, and more.
 For more information on Terraform cloud please view the excellent documentation [here](https://www.terraform.io/docs/cloud/index.html).

 There are two ways in which Terraform Cloud can execute, remote and local.
-Remote uses the entire TerraformCcloud runtime environment which will monitor configuration files on a VCS and when theres a change and carry out the plan and apply within the Terraform Cloud environment, the advantage of this is simplicity and it is very easy to build our CI/CD pipeline.
+Remote uses the entire Terraform Cloud runtime environment which will monitor configuration files on a VCS and when a change is detected carry out the plan and apply within the Terraform Cloud environment, the advantage of this is simplicity and it is very easy to build a CI/CD pipeline with our config.
 However to do this the ACI controller must be accessible from the internet which with enterprise IT systems isn't always possible and might not be possible for you in this lab.
+Also we may want to build in checks and tests into our pipeline so this method isn't very flexible.

 > Note: you can use Terraform Enterprise to get an on-premise hosted version of Terraform cloud.
 This could be a viable option for some organisations, but does come at a cost.

-In local mode the Terraform runtime will excecute on the local machine, however we still have the tracking functionality of Terraform which allows a shared state across multiple users.
-The advantage of this is it allows an easy way to share state which is a problem that comes up often in Terraform deployments, in our case the DevOps and Infrastructure teams who can both manage their invdivual parts of the Terraform config and apply as required without having to worry about the other team.
+In local mode the Terraform runtime will excecute on the local machine, however we still have the state tracking functionality of Terraform which allows a shared state across multiple users.
+The advantage of this is it allows an easy way to share the infrastructure state which is a problem that comes up often in Terraform deployments, in our case the DevOps and Infrastructure teams who can both manage their invdivual parts of the Terraform config and apply as required without having to worry about the other team.
+It also provides the advantage of providing a 'lock' which ensures two users cannot make a change to the configuration at the same time.

-This method is a little more complex to set up but as we're using a dCloud environment which sites beside a VPN this will probably be the easiest way for yourself to do this lab, however we'll outline both methods here in this lab
+This method is a little more complex to set up but as we're using a dCloud environment which sites behind a VPN this will probably be the easiest way for yourself to do this lab, however we'll outline both methods here in this lab, so if you do have a cloud hosted ACI feel free to do both.

 ### Step 0 - Pre-requisites